-Living with PTSD at any time can be difficult, but managing PTSD at Halloween can be even worse for a number of reasons.
+Living with PTSD at any time can be difficult, but managing PTSD at Halloween can be made worse for a number of reasons.

-Post Traumatic Stress Disorder and trauma are conditions that I always assumed were reserved for veterans and members of the emergency response team.
-But over the last few years of my recovery, I’ve discovered that I too have suffered trauma.
+PTSD (post-traumatic stress disorder) and trauma are conditions that I’d always assumed were reserved for veterans and members of the emergency response team.
+But over the last few years, I’ve discovered that I too have suffered trauma.
 PTSD has influenced and even changed the way in which I think, act and feel on a daily basis.
 While some of these traumas have been explored in-depth, others haven’t even been touched upon.
 And even at that, it’s all too little and much later down the line than I would have liked.

 What is psychological trauma?

 Psychological and emotional trauma manifests as a result of experiencing, witnessing, or even being informed of extremely stressful situations.
 This can include things such as abuse, neglect, injury, war, or bearing witness to a traumatic event experienced by others.